eddiewebb/json-resume/src/content/blog/us-household-goes-metric/index.md

 **But we did, we have, er we've tried?**

 - 1866: Congress authorizes metric system, and even gives set of standard weights and measures to every state.
-- 1875: U.S. is one of first 17 signatures of "Treat of the Meter" (a.k.a.
+- 1875: U.S. is one of first 17 signatures of "Treaty of the Meter" (a.k.a.
 Metric Convention)
 - 1893: Metric was adopted as "the fundamental standard" and imperial measures (pound, foot, etc) are now defined in reference to the kilogram, meter, etc.
 - 1968: Congress authorizes 3 year study to feasibility of full conversion to metric.
 The study concluded it was not only possible, but inevitable.
 - 1975: Congress passes the "Metric Conversion Act of 1975", however a 10 year conversion period was scrapped, and encouraged "voluntary conversion."
 Those efforts were largely ignored by American public.